pbuckner/x-plane_plugins/XPython/docs/source/development/window_position.rst

 In overly simplistic terms the coordinated represent points on a coordinate system where (0, 0) is the lower left of your screen and positive number move up and to the right, such as seen in the image on the right.

-With a single monitor you can use :py:func:`XPLMDisplay.XPLMGetScreenBoundsGlobal` to get the size of the monitor, with (0, 0) being in the lower left corner.
+With a single monitor you can use :py:func:`getScreenBoundsGlobal` to get the size of the monitor, with (0, 0) being in the lower left corner.

 However, with multiple monitors *even if X-Plane isn't using more than one monitor*,